Skip to content

 JSA.

-That stands for job safety analysis.
 A JSA entails taking a step back, examining a series of tasks, and finding and addressing issues before they become real-world incidents.
 (FYI and FWIW, the term is often used interchangeably with “JHA”—job hazard analysis.)

-OSHA doesn’t necessarily require you to conduct JSAs, but it does recommend you do so as a best practice.
+OSHA doesn’t necessarily require you to conduct them, but it does recommend you do so as a best practice.
 Fortunately, the process is rather straightforward, as an article in Safety+Health magazine explains.
 Here’s what you need to do to conduct a JSA:

 Select a job to analyze.